ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-An Eloquent Extract.&quot; Genera­
-tion after generation,&quot; says a fine writer,
-&quot; have felt as we now feel, and their
-lives were as active as our own.
-Tbey
-passed like vapor, while Nature wore the
-same aspect of beauty as when her Cre­
-ator commanded ber to be.
-The heav­
-ens shall be as bright over our graves as
-they are now aroond our paths.
-The
-world has the same attractions for our
-offspring yet unborn as she had once for
 our children.
 Yet a little while all will
 have happened.
 The throbbing heart
 will be stilled, and all will be at rest